 Importance of HVAC Hygiene

-HVAC hygiene and the IAQ risk it can pose is often overlooked or not even thought about in hotel management.
+HVAC Hygiene is a Huge Unmanaged IAQ Risk for Hotels and Resortsand the IAQ risk it can pose is often overlooked or not even thought about in hotel management.
 There is likely not a single reader of this article who has never stayed in a hotel before.
 Even in the most reputable of hospitality properties the first thing you do upon checking in is check the cleanliness of the room.
 Has the room been dusted, is the bathroom clean, or how does the room smell?
 These are all in our internal checklist when surveying our home away from home for the first time.
 But what about HVAC and ducts?
 Out of sight, out of mind, right?
 Wrong.

 The greatest IAQ risk to comfort, as well as health is HVAC hygiene.
 The HVAC fan coil unit is a cool, damp place that can collect dust (human skin cells and other fibers) which serves as fuel for microbes such as bacteria and fungi (mold) to flourish.
 Even with the best filter.
 If left untreated this can be uncomfortable or even harmful to guests.